ZackClements/CampusCrowd/README.md

 -

 Note that a free Google API key is being used, so there is a watermark ("For development purposes only") on the map.

+-

+When pushing, please exclude the node_modules folder